opsschool/curriculum/boot_process_101.rst

 * Check that hard drives and other devices are all responding
 * Check that the keyboard and mouse are connected (this check usually be disabled)
-* Initialise any additional BIOSes which may be installed (eg, RAID cards)
+* Initialise any additional BIOSes which may be installed (e.g. RAID cards)

 Possible failures:

 In the event that a POST test fails, the BIOS will normally indicate failure through a series of beeps on the internal computer speaker.
-The pattern of the beeps incidates which specific test failed.
+The pattern of the beeps indicates which specific test failed.
 A few beep codes are common across
 systems:

 * One beep: All tests passed successfully (Have you noticed that your computer